3scale/3scale-operator/doc/operator-application-capabilities.md

     name: mytenant
 ```

-[Policy CRD Reference](policy-reference.md) for more info about fields.
+[PolicyRegistry CRD Reference](policy-registry-reference.md) for more info about fields.

 The `mytenant` secret must have`adminURL` and `token` fields with tenant credentials.
 For example: